nkhan14/HW14_TechBlog/README.md

 The user can click the login link to either sign in or sign up, and then create, edit, or delete a blog post on their dashboard.
 On the home page they can view their blog posts in real time.

 ## Contributing
 This project was created with assistance from Scott Brunswig @sbrunswig.
+It was a FREEBIE.

 ## License
 MIT License